Hamburger

 Austria

 A foreign entity may engage employees in Austria with proper payroll registrations, subject to business and corporate tax planning considerations.
-Withholdings for pay-as-you-earn (PAYE) – that is, social insurance (employer and employee portion), severance payment funds (1.53 percent to an company pension fund, or betriebliche Mitarbeiter vorsorgekasse, and local taxes) and income tax to be done through payroll.
+Withholdings for pay-as-you-earn (PAYE) – that is, social insurance (employer and employee portion), severance payment funds (1.53 percent to a company pension fund, or betriebliche Mitarbeitervorsorgekasse, and local taxes) and income tax to be done through payroll.

 Bahrain

-A foreign employer cannot directly engage employees in Bahrain without being registered under the Commercial Registry in the Ministry of Industry, Commerce and Tourism.
+A foreign employer cannot directly engage employees in Bahrain without being registered under the Commercial Registry in the Ministry of Industry and Commerce.

 Foreign employers are required to register at the Labor Market Regulatory Authority (LMRA).
 Following the registration process, work permits are then allocated – the number of which will depend on the type of activity of the establishment – through the Expats Management System (EMS).